JustalK/LABORATORY-KEYCLOAK/README.md

 #### Access the admin console

-First we need to start the server keycloack and the database that will keep our users:
+First we need to start the server keycloak and the database that will keep our users:

 ```bash
 $ npm run start